adobecom/da-bacom-blog/README.md

 ```

 ## Testing Milo Changes on Bacom Blog Pages
-1. Run 'hlx up' in this folder to ensure the bacom site is running locally.
+1. Run 'aem up' in this folder to ensure the bacom site is running locally.
 2. Make changes in milo, and then from the milo folder, run `npm run libs`.
 3. Milo will run at:
 ```